cahueya/concretecms-chat-cta/README.md

 - Custom URL

 ## Installation
+1. Download & unpack the ZIP File

-1. Copy the package into:
+2. Move the package into:

-   packages/chat_cta/
+   /packages

+3. Rename the folder to /chat_cta

-2. Install the package from:
+4. Install the package from:

    Dashboard → Extend ConcreteCMS